ABOUT US

 The internship continues to support Black students across the UK in building networks, voice and experience, encouraging them to stay within a discipline in which Black geographers are consistently under-represented, and often brutally marginalised and squeezed out.

-The phrase ‘Fi Wi Road’ comes from Jamaican poet Kei Miller (2014), in a collection of poems that contend with conventional cartography’s colonial violence and considers Jamaican people’s own modes of place-making.
+The phrase ‘Fi Wi Road’ comes from Jamaican poet Kei Miller (2014), in a collection of poems that contend with cartography’s connection to colonial violence and consider Jamaican people’s own modes of place-making.

 Within a similar mood of working towards the joyful freeing of our own futures, the Fi Wi Road Internship centres Black geography undergraduate voices and their own modes of making place and space, valuing the joy and creativity (and voicing the pain and isolation), through which they are making their own futures.